The Best Cycling Energy Gels and Chews, Reviewed

 That said, you might not need them.

-If you’re planning on a short ride, I’d recommend you enjoy a small, carbohydrate rich snack about a half hour before you start pedalling.
+If you’re planning on a short ride, I’d recommend you enjoy a small, carbohydrate-rich snack about a half hour before you start pedaling.
 That should be enough.

 For longer rides (one hour plus), a booster will definitely serve you well.
 For extremely long rides and races (2 hours plus), you’re actually much better served with a larger meal.